mtyler/jenkins-cookbook-library/README.md

 ### Usage

-1. Add files to the jenkins-master directory.
+1. Add these files to the jenkins-master directory.
 This is the Jenkins Master Docker build context and the following files are used to build the container
   - jenkins-master/cicdsvc-knife.rb
     A knife configuration file with the appropriate configuration for your environment
   - jenkins-master/cicdsvc.pem
     A client.pem key for the user specified in the knife.rb file
-  - jenkins-master/github-token
-    A [Github Access Token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) with repo and user email access to the cookbook repo
+  - create jenkins-master/github-token file containing a valid github token A [Github Access Token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) with repo and user email access to the cookbook repo

-2. Run ./jenkins-master/setup_jenkins.sh
-  - Edit setup_jenkins.sh and set Environment variables appropriately
+1. Edit setup_jenkins.sh and set Environment variables appropriately

+1. Run ./jenkins-master/setup_jenkins.sh

 ## Jenkins Library